Bond Party Endures in India as Central Bank Takes a Dovish Turn

 It didn’t matter that India’s central bank left the cap on foreign ownership of sovereign debt unchanged.
 That the authority unexpectedly cut its inflation forecast was enough to keep the party going.

-The yield on the benchmark 10-year bond fell 17 basis points toward a four-month low of 7.13 percent, as traders took the Reserve Bank of India’s outlook on consumer prices to mean that an interest-rate increase isn’t imminent.
+The yield on the benchmark 10-year bond fell 17 basis points to a four-month low of 7.13 percent on Thursday, as traders took the Reserve Bank of India’s outlook on consumer prices to mean that an interest-rate increase isn’t imminent.

 “The market is reading the policy as dovish compared with the last one, given the more benign inflation outlook,” Naveen Singh, head of fixed-income trading with ICICI Securities Primary Dealership Ltd., said by phone.
 “The biggest concern for the market was if the RBI was in readiness to hike rates.
 The answer from this policy is no.”